zhangjinzhou/winston-email/README.md

 ## Options

-All options below are required.
+Set following options according to the descriptions above.
 You can also include any winston transport default options.

+### Email Options
 ```
 {
     from: string,